Psychotic Disorders: Delusional Disorder Vs. Schizophrenia

 Treatment conformity and ongoing management may help those with serious mental illnesses maintain stability, and your support might help your loved one adhere to treatment plans.
 Support might involve gentle encouragement, helping manage medication schedules, or helping them get to their appointments.
 You might also consider joining them in healthy lifestyle choices, such as exercising or sharing nutritious meals.

-Treatment and management strategies for psychotic disorders are multifaceted, aiming to address the complex symptoms individuals face, improve their quality of life, and facilitate their ability to function in daily activities.
+Treatment and management strategies for psychotic disorders and bipolar disorder are multifaceted, aiming to address the complex symptoms individuals face, improve their quality of life, and facilitate their ability to function in daily activities.
 Below are a few modalities to consider.

 Treatment of first episode psychosis (FEP)

 When a person first begins exhibiting signs of psychosis, getting them support as soon as possible can ensure more positive outcomes.
 Your local public health authority may be able to connect you with an FEP program.
-These programs are designed to offer comprehensive care for severe mental illnesses like schizophrenia and delusional disorder.
+These programs are designed to offer comprehensive care for severe mental illnesses like schizophrenia, delusional disorder, and bipolar disorder.

 FEP often includes medication, psychotherapy, and support services.
 In some cases, a person experiencing psychotic symptoms may be temporarily hospitalized to ensure their safety and stabilize their condition before transitioning to outpatient care.
 This initial phase of intensive support could set the foundation for long-term recovery and management of the illness.